iismail06/Skincare_tracker_SKYN/README.md

 - **User Authentication**: Secure user registration and login system
 - **Responsive Design**: Optimized for desktop and mobile devices
 - **Dark/Light Theme**: Toggle between light and dark modes for better user experience
+- **Calendar Integration**: The dashboard features a calendar that highlights daily, weekly, and monthly routines.
+Clicking on highlighted days opens popups with detailed routine steps and product info.
+- **User Profile & Questionnaire**: Includes a user profile page and a questionnaire to personalize recommendations and routine suggestions.
+- **Progress Tracking**: Users can monitor routine completion and view historical data to track improvements in their skincare journey.
+- **Other Dashboard Features**: Quick access to routine management, product overview, and user settings for streamlined navigation.

 ## 🚀 Live Demo